drivera021/drivera021/README.md

 I love baseball, playing dominoes, and eating food from the Caribbean.
 I'm super proud of my Puerto Rican-Dominican hertiage and love exploring new cultures and food in my free time.
 I was raised in a family of musicians, so we were raised to play music and enjoy our musical roots.

 ## 💼 Work Experience
+- ** IT Technician at Sherwood Aviation** (May 2025 - Present)
+  - Helped write an SSP to reach DoD CMMC 2.0 Compliance.

 - **Systems Administrator at Miami Shores Village** (November 2024 - March 2025)
   - Manages and secures IT infrastructure for Village departments, ensuring compliance with regulatory standards.